Tupi people: History

 The Tupi people inhabited 3/4 of all of Brazil's coast when the Portuguese first arrived there.
 In 1500, their population was estimated at 1 million people, nearly equal to the population of Portugal at the time.
 They were divided into tribes, each tribe numbering from 300 to 2,000 people.
-Some examples of these tribes are: Tupiniquim, Tupinambá, Potiguara, Tabajara, Caetés, Temiminó, Tamoios.
-The Tupi were adept agriculturalists; they grew cassava, corn, sweet potatoes, beans, peanuts, tobacco, squash, cotton and many others.
+Some examples of these tribes are: Tupiniquim, Tupinambá, Potiguara, Tabajara, Caeté, Tamoios, and Temiminó.
+The Tupi were adept agriculturalists; they grew cassava, maize, sweet potatoes, beans, peanuts, tobacco, squash, cotton, and many others.
 There was not a unified Tupi identity despite the fact that they spoke a common language.

 European colonization

 Upon discovering the existence of the Tupi people, Portuguese settlers assumed that they lacked any sort of religion, a belief that began the process of assimilating the Tupi to Christianity.
-The settlers began erecting villages for the Tupi, known as aldeias, with the intention of more disciplined religious conversion and institutionalization of European customs..
+The settlers began erecting villages for the Tupi, known as aldeias, with the intention of more disciplined religious conversion and institutionalization of European customs.
 The Portuguese settlers also considered the Tupi useful as laborers for cultivating and shipping exports and eventually enslaved the Tupi.
-In turn, fatal European diseases spread on the plantations at which the Tupi worked.
+In turn, fatal Afro-Eurasian diseases spread on the plantations at which the Tupi worked.
 This combination of factors nearly led to their complete annihilation, with the exception of a few isolated communities.
 The remnants of these tribes are today confined to indigenous territories or acculturated to some degree into the dominant society.

 Religion

 As Eduardo Navarro explains in his Dicionário de Tupi Antigo (2013), the different Tupi peoples believed they descended from a mythological character called Tupi.
-Because of this, many Tupi tribes had ethnonyms that began with "tupi", such as the Tupinambá, the Tupiniquim, the Tupiguaé and the Tupiminó.
+Because of this, many Tupi tribes had ethnonyms that began with "tupi", such as the Tupinambá, the Tupiniquim, the Tupiguaé, and the Tupiminó.
 However, the main cult among the Tupi who inhabited the coast of Brazil in the 16th century was not that of Tupi, but that of Jurupari.
 Tupã, the thunder, was not actually a god, but rather a manifestation of the god Nhanderuvuçu.
-Precisely because Tupã did not have his own rite, the Catholic priests who sought to spread Christianity among the Indians chose Tupã as a symbol for the Christian god, in order to facilitate the understanding of Christianity by the Indians, grafting Christian principles onto the figure of Tupã.
+Precisely because Tupã did not have his own rite, the Catholic priests who sought to spread Christianity among the Indians chose Tupã as a symbol for the Christian God, in order to facilitate the understanding of Christianity by the Indians, grafting Christian principles onto the figure of Tupã.
 At the same time, they associated Jurupari with the Christian devil, in order to discourage his worship among the Tupi Indians.